wabeg/traffic-severity-prediction/README.md

 EDA via:

--Relationships between time/day of the day/week, location (i.e. junction/intersection) and severity of accident
+- Relationships between time/day of the day/week, location (i.e. junction/intersection) and severity of accident
--Relationships between state/county/city and severity of accident -Relationships between timezone and severity of accident or timezone and locations of accidents or timezone and timing of most frequent accidents
+- Relationships between state/county/city and severity of accident
+- Relationships between timezone and severity of accident or timezone and locations of accidents or timezone and timing of most frequent accidents
--Relationships between weather features (i.e. temp, wind_chill, humidity, pressure, visibility, wind_direction, wind_speed, precipitation, weather_condition) and severity, location of accidents, timing of most frequent accidents
+- Relationships between weather features (i.e. temp, wind_chill, humidity, pressure, visibility, wind_direction, wind_speed, precipitation, weather_condition) and severity, location of accidents, timing of most frequent accidents
--Most frequent points of interest (i.e. amenities, bumps, give_ways, junctions, roundabouts, etc.) per severity or per frequency of accidents
+- Most frequent points of interest (i.e. amenities, bumps, give_ways, junctions, roundabouts, etc.) per severity or per frequency of accidents
--Use k-prototype clustering (best for mix of categorical and numerical data) for transfer learning -First optimize for silhouette scores (find range of params) -Then use labels w/ varying params for supervised classifier -Create a Tableau dashboard with U.S. map and diff stats/filters
+- Use k-prototype clustering (best for mix of categorical and numerical data) for transfer learning
+- First optimize for silhouette scores (find range of params)
+- Then use labels w/ varying params for supervised classifier
+- Create a Tableau dashboard with U.S. map and diff stats/filters

 Modeling

--Classification models w/ appropriate metrics on severity
+- Classification models w/ appropriate metrics on severity